-Stephane Gervais, aka PsychNerD is a Canadian producer, composer and technologist best known for his productions Goa Trance, Psytrance, Progressive House, Electronica, IDM and Ambient and for his important contribution to Jean-Michel Jarre‘s albums and tours from 2013 to 2019 (Electronica 1 & 2, Oxygene 3, Equinoxe Infinity, Electronica Tour, France Info, HSBC).
+Stephane Gervais, aka PsychNerD is a Canadian producer, composer, musician and technologist best known for his multiple electronic music genres productions and for his important contribution to Jean-Michel Jarre’s albums and tours from 2013 to 2019 (Electronica 1 & 2, Oxygene 3, Equinoxe Infinity, Electronica Tour, France Info, HSBC).

 His first collaborations led him to work with Canadian DJ Marco Grenier, with whom he published the single Faith in 2008.
-This first production was supported by DJs Armin Van Buuren, Tiesto and Ferry Corsten, among others, and their work attracted the attention of Joachim Garraud, for whom they published a remix of Everybody in 2013.
-The latter will then put him in contact with Jean-Michel Jarre to assist him on his Electronica project.
+This first release was supported by major DJs such as Armin Van Buuren, Tiesto and Ferry Corsten, and their work attracted the attention of Joachim Garraud, for whom they published a remix of Everybody in 2013.
+The latter will then put him in contact with the electronic music pioneer Jean-Michel Jarre to assist him on his Electronica project.

 Working for Jean-Michel Jarre